-Of course Martin Luther King Jr. never even heard of Neuro-Linguistic Programming (NLP), because it wasn’t developed yet during his time on this plane
+Of course Martin Luther King Jr. never even heard of Neuro-Linguistic Programming (NLP), because it wasn’t developed yet during his time on this plane of existence.

 That said, NLP started from modelling those that were some of the greatest minds on the planet, and along NLP’s evolution, yes, Martin Luther King Jr. has been an extraordinary role model in regards to his outstanding Leadership, Communication, Modelling of Excellence, Story Telling (Metaphors), Rapport Skills, along with many other NLP type techniques and methodologies well worth modeling.

 So what are just 5 of the many ways Martin Luther King Jr. used some of the same NLP Techniques used today?

 1. Leadership Skills:

 Martin Luther King Jr. was without a doubt, one of the greatest leaders to ever walk the planet.
 He understood that if you expect people to follow you, you must first have a strong enough vision (Or “Dream” if you will) that will inspire people to follow you, and then, you must be the ultimate role model for living that Vision/Dream.

 People will almost always Do As You Do— Not Just Do As You Say…

 2. Advanced Communication Skills: